cobilab/eagle/README.md

 ## INSTALLATION ##

 Cmake is needed for installation (http://www.cmake.org/).
 You can download it directly from http://www.cmake.org/cmake/resources/software.html or use an appropriate packet manager.
-In the following instructions we show the procedure to install, compile and create the relative MAWs:
+In the following instructions we show the procedure to install, compile and create the RAWs:

 ### STEP 1